Yellow Chili's

 Instructions

-• To prepare a flavorful blackening seasoning, start by combining paprika, onion powder, garlic powder, cayenne pepper, black pepper powder, dried oregano, and dried thyme in a bowl.
-Smoked paprika can be used instead of regular paprika for an extra smoky flavor.
-Keep in mind that cayenne pepper provides a spicy kick, so adjust the amount based on your preferred level of heat
+• Start by mixing paprika, onion powder, garlic powder, cayenne pepper, black pepper, dried oregano, and dried thyme in a bowl.
+Choose smoked paprika for a smokier flavor.
+Remember, the cayenne pepper controls the heat, so adjust its amount according to your taste preferences.

 A bowl with spices and dried herbs.